Frequently Asked Questions (FAQs)

 Additionally, we recommend that people use the extensive collection of International ETFs now available as real-time proxies for tracking international markets.

-Our futures contracts all start with the “^” character.
-For a complete list of the contracts we track, please click on this link.
+At this time, we only track individual futures contracts for e-mini futures.
+Our e-mini futures contracts all start with the “^” character.
+For a complete list of the contracts we are currently tracking, please click on this link.

-In addition to end-of-day data for CME and ICE-based futures contracts, we also track the continuous contract prices of major commodities in our commodity-based indexes.
-These include $GOLD, $SILVER, $USD, and $WTIC, among others.
-For a complete list of those indexes, please click on this link.
+However, we provide spot price data for a variety of commodities and futures traded on the CME and ICE exchanges.
+These include $GOLD, $SILVER, and $WTIC, among others.
+For a complete list of those spot price symbols, please click on this link.

 Yes, we provide real-time charts for currency pairs.
 You can find a list of all the currency pairs we track by clicking on this link.